flectech/TawkToJiraSync/README.md

 You need:
  * An API key - see https://id.atlassian.com/manage/api-tokens
  * Your username
- * The short code of roject you want to create tickets in
+ * The short code of project you want to create tickets in
  * Your base URL

+If you want to have the webhook update the Tawk.to ticket when updates are done in JIRA, you also need to create two custom fields for your project, to store the Tawk.to IDs in.
+These should be single-line text fields.

 ### SendGrid
 Sending emails directly isn't allowed from Azure Functions.
-So, you need to sign up for an account with SendGrid (eg via Azure), then create an API key
+So, you need to sign up for an account with SendGrid, then create an API key.

+When logged into Azure, if you search for Sendgrid, you will be able to create a free account and be logged into Sendgrid.
+From there, create and save the key.

 You should also disable the various tracking features, so that the JIRA URL doesn't get changed when sending back to Tawk.To

 ## Local Configuration
 Copy local.settings.json.example to local.settings.json, then populate
-the values with the secrets above
+the values with the secret and values above.

 ## Remote Configuration
 Once you have deployed the code to Azure, go to the Function in Azure, go to Configuration, then Application Settings.
-For each key/value pair i the local settings file, define an Application Setting.
+For each key/value pair in the local settings file, define an Application Setting.
 Don't forget to save once they are all defined!

 ## Tawk.To Configuration
-In Azure, go to Function then the Method, then copy the Function URL.
+In Azure, go to Function then the Method for `TicketCreated`, then copy the Function URL.

 In Tawk, setup a new Webhook for Ticket Creation, and paste in the Function URL.
 Make sure to specify the full URL including the code parameter.

+Finally, copy the secret, and populate this in your settings

+## JIA Configuration (optional)
+In Azure, get the Function URL for `JiraUpdated`.

+In JIRA, setup a new Webhook for Issue Updated and Commented, for your support project only, with the `JiraUpdated` function URL.

+Ensure that you have created the two fields for the Tawk.to IDs, and configured those.

+## Testing / tracing
+Once you have deployed your Function from Visual Studio Code, pick the options to follow the live logs.
+This will bring up the `Live Metrics` page for the deployed function.

+By watching the logs in the `Sample Telemetry` section of the page, you can see what is going on, why things are failing or not being processed etc.

+Additionally, you can run the functions locally with `func serve`, but you then need sample JSON files of the webhook requests to feed to the functions to debug.

 ## Based on
 https://developer.tawk.to/webhooks/
 https://blog.developer.atlassian.com/creating-a-jira-cloud-issue-in-a-single-rest-call/

-## TODO
-* Support getting a Webhook call from JIRA to update Tawk.to